elycruz/gulpw/README.md

 gulp-bundle-wrangler
 ====================

 ##*** Note ***
-This project is in very-pre-alpha.
+This project is in the pre-alpha stage and only a few tasks are available.
 Please do not attempt to use it until this notice is removed.

 Allows the management of a project via bundle configuration files (architected towards speed).